s-victor/TinyPedal/docs/customization.md

 Show tyre compound index (front/rear).

     show_pitstop_count
-Show each driver's pitstop count.
+Show each driver's pit stop count and penalty count if available.
+Note, when a driver accumulates one or more penalties, this column will show the number of penalties in negative value with purple (default) background to distinguish from number of pit stops.

     show_pit_request
-Show pit request color indicator on pitstop count column.
+Show pit request color indicator on pit stop count column.

     show_vehicle_in_garage
 Show vehicles parked in garage stall.
 Default is `false`.
 Note, local player is always displayed.